KellyParks/NodeChatApp/README.md

 Note: This is incomplete and still a work in progress

 I wanted to try creating a project that was a little more complex than a CRUD app.
-This is an endeavour to build a real-time chat application using Node.js, Express, MongoDB and Socket.io.
+This is an endeavor to build a real-time chat application using Node.js, Express, MongoDB and Socket.io.
 Most of the tutorials I've found for this type of project are incomplete or don't explain things very well, so I thought this would be a good exercise in breaking down a problem as well as learning how to use Node.js.

 ![Chat App Demo](demoGifs/chatAppDemo.gif)